Bi-invariant types, reliably invariant types, and the comb tree property: Introduction

 Now fix $p(x) \in X$.
 We need to argue that any $M$-coheir $q(x) \supset p(x)$ is an $M$\nobreakdash- heir.
 Suppose that $\psi(x,b) \in q(x)$.
 Since $q(x)$ is an $M$-coheir that is not realized in $M$, $\varphi(M) \wedge \psi(M,b)$ must be infinite for every $M$-formula $\varphi(x) \in p(x)$.
 Since $p(x) \in U_\psi$, we have that for some $c \in M$, $\psi(x,c) \in p(x)$.
 Since we can do this for any $M$-formula $\psi(x,y)$, we have that $q(x)$ is an $M$-heir. \end{proof}

-Note that the saturation property in \ref{prop:easy-construction} is satisfied by any computably saturated model and by any model of a theory that eliminates $\exists^\infty$.
-It's also relatively easy to see that \cref{prop:easy-construction} can fail in models larger than the covering number of the ideal of meager sets.
+Note that the saturation property in \cref{prop:easy-construction} is satisfied by any computably saturated model and by any model of a theory that eliminates $\exists^\infty$.
+It's also relatively easy to see that \cref{prop:easy-construction} can fail in models at least as large as the covering number of the ideal of meager sets.
 Specifically, no coheir of a type over $(\Rb,<)$ is also an heir.

-In \cite{Mutchnick-NSOP2}, Mutchnik introduced a certain combinatorial configuration he called $\omega$\nobreakdash- DCTP$_2$ as part of his proof that NSOP$_1$ and NSOP$_2$ (or equivalently NTP$_1$) are the same.
+In \cite{Mutchnik-NSOP2}, Mutchnik introduced a certain combinatorial configuration he called $\omega$\nobreakdash- DCTP$_2$ as part of his proof that NSOP$_1$ and NSOP$_2$ (or equivalently NTP$_1$) are the same.
 For the sake of simplicity, we will just refer to this condition as the \emph{comb tree property} or \emph{CTP} (\cref{defn:CTP}).
 CTP will be a major focus of this paper.

-In \cite{Ahn2022}, Ahn, Kim, and Lee introduced the \emph{antichain tree property} or \emph{ATP}, which, like BTP, is intended to be a good mutual generalization of TP$_2$ and SOP$_1$.
+In \cite{ATP-1}, Ahn and Kim introduced the \emph{antichain tree property} or \emph{ATP}, which, like BTP, is intended to be a good mutual generalization of TP$_2$ and SOP$_1$.
 In \cite{Ahn2022}, they show that ATP is always witnessed by a formula with a single free variable and is always witnessed by the $2$-inconsistent version of the condition.
 Furthermore, in \cite{Some-Remarks-Kim-dividing-NATP}, Kim and Lee show that in NATP theories, Kim-forking and Kim-dividing coincide over models and that if new Kim's lemma holds (in the sense of Kruckman and Ramsey), then coheirs are universal witnesses of Kim-dividing if and only if they are Kim-strict.

-It is not hard to show\footnote{The fact that ATP implies CTP is immediate from the definition, as discussed in \cite{Ahn2022}, and the fact that CTP implies BTP is a corollary of some of our results here as well as unpublished results of Kruckman and Ramsey.
-Specifically, since bi-invariant types are strictly invariant, \cref{thm:CTP-char} implies that any CTP theory fails the new Kim's lemma given in \cite{KruckmanTalk}, whose failure implies BTP.} that these three conditions are related.
+It is not hard to show\footnote{The fact that ATP implies CTP is immediate from the definition, as discussed in \cite{Ahn2022}, and the fact that CTP implies BTP is a corollary of unpublished results of Kruckman and Ramsey, but also follows from out \cref{cor:NKL-to-NATP}.

+} that these three conditions are related.
 In particular (and in an alphabetically frustrating way), ATP implies CTP, which implies BTP.

 The main contribution of this paper will be a characterization of NCTP in terms of a variant of new Kim's lemma (where Kim-strict invariance is replaced with bi-invariance).
 We will also give an argument that NATP implies the analogous property with strong bi-invariance, although the converse is unclear.